nousssss/halide-nousssss/README.md

 $ cmake --build llvm-build -j20
 ```

-To make the build faster I added the `-j 20` option to build in parallel
+To make the build faster I added the `-j 20` option to build in parallel.

 After installing LLVM and setting the ENV variables for Halide, I did the same thing: